Overview of employment rights enforcement

 Read more about how to make a complaint to the WRC, including which supporting documents you need, and what to expect from mediation or the hearing.

-You can also read this list of frequently asked questions about making a complaint.
-Or, you can contact the Workplace Relations Commission's Information and Customer Service.
+You can also read the WRC’s list of frequently asked questions about making a complaint.
+Contact the Workplace Relations Commission's Information and Customer Service.